-Current VU number in use.
-The value is assigned incrementally for each new VU instance, starting from one.
-The variable will be 0 while executing the setup and teardown functions.
+Current VU number in use. k6 assigns the value incrementally for each new VU instance, starting from one.
+The variable is 0 when executing the setup and teardown functions.

-Different test behaviors and parameterizations can be accomplished by making use of the execution context variables.
-A typical use case would be a load test simulating different users performing a login flow.
+You can use execution-context variables to configure different test behaviors and parameterizations.
+A typical use case is a load test that simulates different users performing a login flow.

-If you're running tests in k6 Cloud you will also have additional environment variables that will tell you on which server, load zone and distribution of the test you are currently executing.
-You can find more details and examples here.
+If you run tests in k6 Cloud, you have additional environment variables that tell you the server, load zone, and distribution of the currently running test.
+Read about cloud environment variables.